glic3rinu/passlib/docs/lib/passlib.hash.hex_digests.rst

 Such schemes are *extremely* vulnerable to pre-computed brute-force attacks, and should not be used in new applications.
-However, for the sake of backwards compatibility when converting existing applications, Passlib provides wrappers for few of the common hashes.
+However, for the sake of backwards compatibility when converting existing applications, PassLib provides wrappers for few of the common hashes.

 Usage
 =====